bchwtz/bchwtz-gateway/docs/practical_guide.md

 --- | ---
 ![](./imgs/activity/spectrum_all_sprinting_narrow.png) | ![](./imgs/activity/spectrum_all_sprinting_wide.png)

 The frequency peaks are around 1.5 Hz and 3 Hz, but there are also some spikes at higher frequencies.
-According to the CFD more then 80% of the energy is located in the frequencies below 10 Hz (dependent on axis).
+According to the CFD more than 80% of the energy is located in the frequencies below 10 Hz (dependent on axis).

 ![spectrum_distribution](./imgs/activity/frequency_cfd_sprinting.png)

-##### Findings for squats
+##### Results Squats
 Sampling freq: 1 Hz | Sampling freq: 5 Hz | Sampling freq: 10 Hz
 --- | --- | ---
 ![](./imgs/activity/timeseries_squat_example1.png) | ![](./imgs/activity/timeseries_squat_example5.png) | ![](./imgs/activity/timeseries_squat_example10.png)